Online Business Loans: What Are They, Where To Find Them & How To Apply

 An alternative business loan is defined as a loan that is obtained from a source other than a bank.
 Many alternative lenders – but not all – offer online loan options.

-For example, a loan from a credit union is an alternative loan.
+If you want an example of how a loan can be an alternative loan without being an online loan: a loan from a credit union is an alternative loan.
 A loan from a microlender is also an alternative loan.
 While some credit unions and microlenders may have an online application process, in many cases, a borrower will have to pay an in-person visit or apply over the phone.
-In this example, these are alternative loans and not online loans.

 Types Of Business Loans Offered Online